 The sought-after bird species by tourists on bird watching tours in Uganda include, the elusive shoebill stork that is best sighted at Mabamba bay wetland at the edge of Lake Victoria-the world’s largest continental lake.
-The other bird species include the country’s endemic (it’s found only in Uganda) known as the Fox’s weaver that can be sighted in Eastern Uganda wetland marshes in the vicinity of Lake Opeta and Lake Bisina.
+The other bird species include the country’s endemic (it’s found only in Uganda) known as Fox’s weaver that can be sighted in Eastern Uganda wetland marshes in the vicinity of Lake Opera and Lake Bisina.

-Uganda welcomes the Euro-Asian migrant(palearctic) birds like the white winged terns and Teals.
+Uganda welcomes the Euro-Asian migrant(Palearctic) birds like the white-winged terns and Teals.

-Best birding / bird watching safari spots in Uganda
+Best birding/bird watching safari spots in Uganda